adams-y-chen/AspNetCore.OAuth2/README.md

 ### parse access token in ImageGallery.API and use it for authorization (RBAC).
 In ImageGallery.API project, install IdentityServer4.AccessTokenValidation.
+In ImageGallery.Client, add the http client to pass access to ImageGallery.API in Bearer HTTP request header.

 ### sample id token